 - Using a rubber spatula, pour the brownie batter evenly into the slow cooker onto the parchment paper and smooth the top where needed.

 - Cover with the lid and cook on low for 4 hours.
 After 4 hours, for more cakey brownies, turn the slow cooker to HIGH and cook for another 2 to 3 hours, using a toothpick to test doneness or by pressing your finger gently on top of the brownies; check after the 5th hour, and again after hour 6.
 All slow cookers work a little differently so you may have to cook on high for 4 to 5 hours.
 Keep checking.
-For more gooey brownies, keep on LOW and let cook for 1 to 2 more hours, again using a toothpick to test doneness or by pressing your finger gently on top of the brownies until you get the consistency you want.
+For more gooey brownies, keep on LOW and let cook for 1 to 2 more hours (about 5 to 6 hours total), again using a toothpick to test doneness or by pressing your finger gently on top of the brownies until you get the consistency you want.
 Remove the brownies from the slow cooker and let cool completely for about 2 to 3 hours before cutting and serving.
 (Cool overnight if you want them firm like mine).
 Serve with ice cream if desired and enjoy!!

 Adapted from Martha Stewart